Mshuning/DNSC6290-Home-Mortgage-Disclosure-Act-Analysis-Project/README.md

 ## Ethical Considerations
 * **Describe potential negative impacts of using your model**
-  * **Math or software problems**: The importance of PAY_0 is too high, which is a bad result in real world.
-It tells everthing and makes the whole model even useless.
+  * **Math or software problems**: Due to compatibility issues between `h2o` and `xgboost`, the [stolen decision tree model](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) generated had unusual big values, causing [adversial examples](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) full of missing values.
-  * **Real-world risks: who, what, when or how**: The Adverse impact ratio of Black-to-White, although > 0.8, is relatively low (0.805).
-When using this model to predict high-priced mortgages, less black people will be given high-quality results compared to white people with similar conditions.
+  * **Real-world risks: who, what, when or how**: The adverse impact ratio of Black-to-White, although > 0.8, is relatively low (0.805).
+When using this model to predict high-priced mortgages, black people will be given results with lower quality compared to white people with similar conditions.
 * **Describe potential uncertainties relating to the impacts of using your model**
-  * **Math or software problems**: Due to compatibility issues between `h2o` and `xgboost`, the [stolen decision tree model](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) generated had unusual big values, causing [adversial examples](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) full of missing values.
+  * **Math or software problems**: With different versions of software, some codes may need to be changed, especially for `xgboost`.
   * **Real-world risks: who, what, when or how**: Hackers may steal the model to do model extraction attack.
 According to [adversial examples results in Red-teaming](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb), the hackers can get predictions they want by inputting missing values in multiple features.
 * **Describe any unexpected or results**: Although this model was tested and remediated for bias, there is much more to bias than models and data, and this model should be monitored for bias issues moving forward.